bad-ants-fleet/drconverters/README.md

 [Kinefold] must be downloaded (follow the link [Kinefold]).
 It is important to have the executable `kinefold_long_static` placed in the working directory where `DrKinefold` is used.
+DrKinefold **also depends on ViennaRNA (>=2.5.1)**, due to library functions that help with the conversion of Kinefold output to pseudoknotted dot-bracket strings.

 ### Testing
 Test the functionality of wrapper scripts via: